 Everyone has times of worry or anxiety when they are under pressure.
-Worry and anxiety can present itself many ways, like a racing heart, physical pain, changes in appetite or a lack of sleep.
+Worry and anxiety can present itself in many ways, like a racing heart, physical pain, changes in appetite, or a lack of sleep.
 People can often have unexplained anxieties.
-Mindfulness practices and meditation can do wonders for someone with anxiety, worry or fears.
+Mindfulness practices and meditation can do wonders for someone with anxiety, worry, or fears.

 If you want to become more mindful or have some anxiety, frustration or fears in your life, I would like to invite you to join in these mindfulness practices.

 When you focus on your breath, you become more aware of the present moment.
 Whenever you find yourself in a stressful situation, take a moment and focus on your breath.
 It will help you disconnect from the stressful situation and bring you inwards and also brings an awareness of what the experience is physically doing to your body.

 Focusing on the future and the unknown can create fears and anxieties.
 Focusing on the past, even if it is a happy moment can bring up painful emotions because it is no longer in the present moment.
 This can cause unnecessary worry and fear.
 When you stay in the present moment, you can take action to create solutions to problems you may be dealing with.
 Being in the moment you can also see that you are here in the moment.
 Even if you aren’t happy with your current circumstances you can use the present moment to make them better or accept them as they are.
 When you are in the present moment you can see yourself, love, send others love, and bring more joy to this moment.
 When you are in the moment you can meditate on the present moment and get a different perspective.